You can’t be rooted unless you’re free and you can’t be free unless you’re rootedL. Ingalls Wilder

 Interaction between our sources is motivated by either power or truth.
 Power motivates politically within groups, as truth motivates ethically between groups.
 Truth matters, not power.
 It is found by looking for independent confirmation.
 The contents of space, or what-is-sensed (facts), and time, or what-is-known (ideas), thus reunite "here and now", in space-time.

 If and when space and time reunite, so do temporalized space and spatialized time, or content-shaping-form in recollection and form-shaping-content in construction, called constructive recollection.
 Coordinated reflection between sources and independent confirmation within sources, maintain truth within-facts-between-ideas and within-people-between-groups.

 1. Coordinated Reflection

-Just like gravity in spacetime, recollection and construction temporalize towards- and spatialize away from what bends, such as the depth of being.
+Just like gravity in spacetime, recollection and construction temporalize towards-, and spatialize away from what returns, such as the depth of being.
 Space and time are processed separately, to be reunited by the fusion of one source and the other source's reflection, if possible.
 The synthesis reunites what was separated for reasons of processing and for comparison "here and now", between the contents of material space, what-is-sensed or facts, and immaterial time, what-is-known or ideas.